TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 <a id="historyserver"></a>
 ## Spark History Server
-The Spark History server is an HTTP server that let you analyze the Spark jobs.
+The Spark History server is a Spark UI extension.
+It is a web application that lets you analyze the running as well as completed SQL queries and the associated Spark jobs.
+The metadata collected in the form of event logs by the Spark History server can be shipped from a TIBCO ComputeDB cluster to another TIBCO ComputeDB cluster for further analsis.

 The first step in tuning query performance in TIBCO ComputeDB is to understand the query physical plan that is available through the SQL tab on the TIBCO ComputeDB Monitoring console.
 The detailed execution plan requires one to understand the jobs and tasks associated with the query.
 This is available in the Jobs/Tasks tab.
 However, if the TIBCO ComputeDB Monitoring console is not accessible to the investigator, it becomes a difficult exercise.
 To overcome this, TIBCO recommends to turn on the History server for production applications.